Extreme fitness challenges—everything from mud runs to Spartan races—have become increasingly popular

 - Getting out of your comfort zone

-There is an extreme fitness challenge out there for everyone.
 Those looking for a unique experience can find what works best for them.
-Here are some popular extreme fitness challenges you can find going on today.
+Here are some popular extreme fitness challenges you can find.

 If you like to get dirty, then this is the race for you.
-The challenges range from a short two-to-three mile (30-minute) run to the extreme challenge of Tough Mudders which are between 10 and 12 miles.
-For those who like to test their limits, the ultimate extreme version of the World’s Toughest Mudder lasts for 24 hours and has been known to include challenges such as obstacles, cliff dives, and running in and out of freezing water.
+The challenges range from a two-to-three mile (30-minute) run to the extreme challenge of Tough Mudders, which are between 10 and 12 miles.
+For those who like to test their limits, the ultimate extreme version of the World’s Toughest Mudder lasts for 24 hours and has been known to include challenges such as obstacles, cliff dives and running in and out of freezing water.

-Spartan Races are among the most popular of the obstacle races that test one’s strength and speed.
+Spartan Races among the most popular of the obstacle races that test one’s strength and speed.
 These includes several challenges such as rope climbing and trekking up an inverted wall, along with the standard obstacles.
-These challenges are known to offer the Marine Corps Bootcamp Challenge for those who need the motivation of a real drill sergeant.

 The Color Run

-The Color Run is a charity race billed as the “Happiest 5K on the Planet.”
-Since its inception in 2011, The Color Run has grown to more than 300 events in over 50 countries.
-With the emphasis on fun rather than competition, runners are doused with white powder (a combination of cornstarch, baking soda and FD&C dyes, which are certified non-toxic) at the starting line and are dumped with additional colors as they run the race until they finish, by which time they are wearing a rainbow of colors.
+The Color Run, billed as the “Happiest 5K on the Planet,” emphasizes fun over competition.
+Runners are doused with white powder (a combination of cornstarch, baking soda and FD&C dyes, which are certified non-toxic) at the starting line and are dumped with additional colors as they run the race until they finish, by which time they are wearing a rainbow of colors.
 The runners enjoy a larger than life Finish Festival at the end of the race where they celebrate with music, dancing and massive “color throws.”
-(The Color Run raises money for local and national charities and has collected over $5 million in donations).
+Best of all, The Color Run raises money for local and national charities.

 Participating in extreme fitness challenges may not only change the way you think about yourself, but they might also give you a fresh perspective on how you approach situations in your everyday life.